Harmonic Forms, Minimal Surfaces and Norms on Cohomology of Hyperbolic $3$-Manifolds: Introduction

-After analyzing the topology of the surfaces dual to $\lh$, we show that the geometry of the surfaces dual to $\lh$ is also very regular.
-In particular, their geometry works extraordinarily well with least area minimal surfaces.
-Existence of least area representatives of surfaces dual to $\lh$ has been recently established in \cite{hwClosedMinCusped, chmrMinNoncompactExist, errata-chrSurBundle}.
-We show how to truncate the manifold $M$ canonically to obtain a compact subdomain $\mt$ in \Cref{mtau} (from \cite{hwClosedMinCusped}).
-All the least area surfaces dual to $\lh$ are contained in $\mt$ (\Cref{surmtau}).
+After analyzing the topology of the surfaces dual to $\lh$, we show that their geometry is also regular.
+In particular, their least area representatives do not go deep inside the cusp.
+The existence of least area representatives of surfaces dual to $\lh$ has recently been established in \cite{hwClosedMinCusped, chmrMinNoncompactExist, errata-chrSurBundle}.
+We show how to truncate the manifold $M$ canonically to obtain a compact subdomain $\mt$ in \eqref{mtau}.
+All the least area surfaces dual to classes in $\lh$ are contained in $\mt$ (\Cref{surmtau}).
 Their areas are bounded from below and above by their genera (\Cref{areagenusprop}), as in \cite{hass1995acy, chmrMinNoncompactExist}.
-We then define the least area norm and show that it is controlled by the Thurston norm: \begin{cor} Let $M$ be an orientable cusped hyperbolic $3$-manifold.
-Then:
+Thus we can define the least area norm and show that it is controlled by the Thurston norm: \begin{cor} Let $M$ be a cusped $3$-manifold.
+Then

 \end{cor} We then define the $L^1$-norm on $\lh$ and show that it is equal to the least area norm in \Cref{LAL1}.
-This follow from the general principle that \pc duality is an isometry, with the natural $L^p$-norm and $L^q$-norm (\Cref{pcdualityIso}), where $1\leq p, q \leq \infty$ are H\"older conjugates.
+This follows from the general principle that \pc duality is an isometry for H\"older-conjugate norms (\Cref{pcdualityIso}).